zxhnext/leetcode/3.链表/README.md

             this.head = node;
             this.tail = node; // NEW
         } else {
-            // attach to the tail node // NEW this.tail.next = node;
+            this.tail.next = node;
             node.prev = this.tail;
             this.tail = node;